-Each board member has the duty of care, duty of loyalty and duty of obedience (Art.
-159 CzCC).
+Each board member has the duty of care, duty of loyalty and duty of obedience (Section 159 of the CzCC).
 There are also rules in the III.
-Part of CzCC (the regulation of administration of property of others) which expressis verbis deal with the conflict of interest (Art.
-1411 - 1416) and prohibit self-dealing.
+Part of CzCC (the regulation of administration of property of others) which expressis verbis deal with conflicts of interest (Section 1411-1416) and prohibit self-dealing.

-There is a common rule for all legal persons (Art.
-159 CzCC), which states, that:
+There is a common rule for all legal persons (Section 159 of the CzCC), which states, that:

 A person who accepts to be a member of a board undertakes to discharge the office with the necessary loyalty as well as with the necessary knowledge and care.
-A person who is unable to act with due managerial care although he must have become aware thereof upon accepting or in the discharge of the office and fails to draw conclusions for himself is presumed to act with negligence.
+A person who is unable to act with due managerial care, although they must have become aware thereof upon accepting or in the discharge of the office, and fails to draw conclusions for themselves, is presumed to act with negligence.